Lag. The word alone often induces fits of rage in gamers, and it’s the reason most people lose multiplayer games — or so they would have you believe.

 “Lag” refers to the glitches in video games caused by communication issues between the game and the server.
 It could be that your character jerks around the screen in unexpected ways, shots aren’t registering, or other players seem to be teleporting around you.
 Lag takes away from the overall experience of the game and can be a major problem for competitive multiplayer games.

-Here’s how to reduce lag, plus additional tips to improve your gaming performance.
+Here’s how to reduce lag, plus additional tips to improve your gaming performance and get the best internet for gaming.

 What is latency?